-Scenario Implications Low-growth Population and economic growth rates achieved between scenario 2011 and 2016 continue into the future.
+Scenario Implications Low-growth scenario Population and economic growth rates achieved between 2011 and 2016 continue into the future.
 The expected population growth rate is expected to be similar to the South African growth rate of around 1% per annum.
-The

-African GDP rate in 2021.
+The economic growth rate of 0.1% is similar to the South African GDP rate in 2021.
 Medium- growth scenario The population and economic growth rates are expected to be around 2% (African Development Bank Group, 2020) mainly due to a recovering economy post Covid-19.
 High-growth scenario The optimistic investor sentiment is similar to economic conditions in 2014, with an anticipated population and economic growth rate of around 3%.
 This high growth rate is due to major investments made in infrastructure as well as a booming agricultural and manufacturing sector (African Development Bank Group, 2020).